SJTU-UMJI-Tech/Developer-Startup/web-sever.md

 XAMPP runs on Windows, Linux and Mac OS.

-It is not recommended, but I have to put it here because it's really the esiest way.
+It is not recommended, but I have to put it here because it's really the easiest way.
 You can find more information about it on the official website above.

+I'm afraid of someone can hardly realize that if he have insatlled XAMPP, none of the rest document is necessary.

 ## Try to install the softwares on your own